stffndtz/atom-ternjs/README.md

 # Installation

-* Since this package has'nt been released as an package, clone and npm install
+* Since this package hasn't been released as a package, clone and npm install
 * Create a symlink to the cloned repo in /Users/.../.atom/packages like so:
 ```
   $ ln -s /path/to/repo /path/to/symlink